Skip to main content Skip to accessibility

 Protecting your baby from whooping cough

-The only way to help protect your newborn baby from getting whooping cough is by having the vaccine yourself when you're pregnant.
+The only way to protect your baby from whooping cough is by having the pertussis vaccine during pregnancy.

 Recent deaths in babies in the UK, where mothers have not received the vaccine, highlights the importance that pregnant women get vaccinated.
 The disease is especially severe in newborn babies who are most at risk in their first few weeks, when they're too young to start their own vaccinations.